woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/available-endpoints-to-extend.md

-# Available endpoints to extend with ExtendRestAPI
+# Available endpoints to extend with ExtendSchema

-To see how to add your data to Store API using ExtendRestAPI, [check this document](./extend-rest-api-add-data.md).
+To see how to add your data to Store API using ExtendSchema, [check this document](./extend-rest-api-add-data.md).

 This is a list of available endpoints that you can extend.
 If you want to add a new endpoint, [check this document](./extend-rest-api-new-endpoint.md).

 ## `wc/store/cart`

-The main cart endpoint is extensible via ExtendRestAPI.
+The main cart endpoint is extensible via ExtendSchema.
 The data is available via the `extensions` key in the response.

 ### Passed Parameters:

 -   `data_callback`: none.
 -   `schema_callback`: none.

 ### Key:

 -   `CartSchema::IDENTIFIER`

 ## `wc/store/cart/items`